QuinnSong/Practice-Exercise/README.md

 ### End to end flow

-An end to end flow using keyword driven framework to automate an end to end flow covering below steps:
+An end to end flow automated testing using keyword driven framework covering below steps:

     1. Login to the demo application Online Store
     2. Selecting a product category from Top Menu